 The Lord, however, meets Abraham in this tension, responding to him in two ways that are both, we might say, very “physical.”

-outside and said, “Look now toward heaven, and count the stars if you are able to number them.”
+‘Look now toward heaven, and count the stars if you are able to number them.’”

 Just as the stars which he can now see with his own eyes, “so shall his descendants be.”

-When Abraham “believes” and it is “accounted it to him for righteousness” (15:6), JHWH next reveals to him the reality of His everlasting Covenant with Abraham and his seed.
+Next, when Abraham “believes” and it is “accounted it to him for righteousness” (15:6), only then does JHWH reveal to him the reality of the everlasting Covenant with Abraham and his seed:

-God brings him out from pagan lands that he may receive more from His divine fullness.
+God brings him out from pagan lands that he may receive more from a greater, divine fullness.

 The ceremony begins.